January 13, 2021

 Have any funny or embarrassing stories you’d like to share?

 The only really funny story I remember, is one day I was starting cooking a lobster and I put it on a desk, after few second I didn’t find it anymore.
 It was falled on the floor and I find the lobster the day after, under a fridge.

-Want to learn more about Chef Francesco?
+Want to learn more?
 You can read about our fabulous culinary tours in Italy on our website, or, of course, contact us for details!